Flutterando/modular/README.md

 ```

-The right way to use is writing one of that per module, its important to remember to put the modular dependecies in `modularDependency()` because when you load this module for testing, all related modules will be load together.
+The right way to use is writing as least one of that per module, its important to remember to put the modular dependecies in `modularDependency()`. its useful because when you load this module for testing, all related modules will be load together.
 In this case the `AppModule` is the root module and it hasn`t dependency.

-Then, on your test file, you import your custom `IModularTest` and call it like the example:

 ### Load Modular helper on tests